 The Midlands Science Festival celebrates science in the midlands exploring everything from astronomy to zoology, encouraging curiosity about the world around us.
 This year events will be taking place online for the general public and also through remote delivery to groups in line with the current Covid 19 situation.
 All events are open for booking on the website link.

 We aim to build public awareness of the importance of science in everyday life and to increase dialogue about science and technology throughout the region.
 Through our network of expert scientists and skilled speakers we try to provide as many opportunities as possible for people of all ages to have direct interactions with real science.
-Our aim is to re-invigorate interest in STEM by presenting high-quality educational and entertaining events.

 We would like to take this opportunity to thank all of you who have supported our work to promote STEM education and skills in the midlands.
 We are working hand in hand with some of the most amazing speakers & performers to communicate the key message that science is all around us in everyday life & is a fantastic career option for young people to consider.
 Throughout the year we set out to show people from four years old upwards that science can be fun, inspiring & eye opening as well as educational & important for our region.

 – Jackie Gorman, Midlands Science

 For the first time since it was founded eight years ago, the Midlands Science Festival was this year hosted online as an immersive digital event as part of national Science Week.
 This year’s jam-packed festival enabled schools, teachers, parents and people of all ages to get involved virtually and thousands of people had the opportunity to enjoy engaging talks, interactive workshops and presentations in a whole new and innovative format.

 In a period of increasing unease, the Midlands Science team strongly believe that it is more important than ever to continue to provide activities to continue to engage our young people, build optimism and help them to explore science and how it relates to everything in our day to day lives.